 10. Static/status (from a common Indo-European root: static from Greek statikos, “causing to stand,” status from Latin status, “position” — state, in its various meanings, is also related): Static, from “static electricity” (the adjective means “stationary, or slow moving”), refers to noise produced by artificial or natural electrical interference, or the interference itself; it’s also used figuratively to refer to criticism or interference.
 Status means “condition or state.”

-5 Responses to “10 Sets of Doublet Nouns”
+5 thoughts on “10 Sets of Doublet Nouns”

 Don’t ever tell a chef that the word chef is another word for cook!
 As you said, the chef is the head of the kitchen.
 The cooks are the ones who take orders from the chef and do the menial work.